MaryHal/Barrage/README.md

 ### Basics

 When you create a barrage, it automatically creates a `root` bullet that is linked to a _required_ `main` lua function.
+Bullets run their associated function with them each frame (tick).
 The capabilities of all bullets is that they can control themselves and they can launch new bullets.

     function main()
         -- Do things